Uzy777/freeCodeCamp-Projects/Responsive Web Design/Tribute Page/Final Project/README.md

 # Build a Tribute Page

+For this project, you will build a tribute page for a subject of your choosing, fictional or real.

 **Objective:**
 Build an app that is functionally similar to [this tribute page](https://tribute-page.freecodecamp.rocks).
 Do not copy this demo project.